Mixtures of Neural Operators Reduce Active Complexity in Operator Learning: Applications to Inverse Problems

 to the whole vector space $L^2( \Sigma)$ that satisfies $\mathcal F|_{\mathcal X}=\mathcal F_0$ and has the same modulus of continuity $\omega$ as $\mathcal F_0$, that is, the inequality \eqref{ES IP estimate} is valid. \end{proof}

-{\bf Remark A1. } Let us discuss the motivation for using $\omega(\cdot)$ as the modulus of continuity for $\mathcal F$ in Proposition \ref{Prof Robin IP}.
-Let us next consider a case when $f$ is supported in $\Sigma$ and that the boundary $\partial \Omega$ is real-analytic.
-The above cited results on the solvability of the inverse problem, \cite[Corollary 2.2]{Cheng-Choulli-Lin}, are based on unique continuation for elliptic equations.
+{\bf Remark A1. } We briefly explain the choice of $\omega(\cdot)$ as the modulus of continuity for $\mathcal F$ in Proposition \ref{Prof Robin IP}.
+Consider the case where $f$ is supported in $\Sigma$ and the boundary $\partial \Omega$ is real analytic.
+The results cited above on the solvability of the inverse problem, \cite[Corollary 2.2]{Cheng-Choulli-Lin}, are based on unique continuation for elliptic equations.
 Moreover, the determination of $q$ from the given data $g^q$ can be done in two steps.
-The first step, we use unique continuation theorem for harmonic functions, see \cite[Theorem 2.1]{Cheng-Choulli-Lin}, to determine $u^q$ in $M$.
+In the first step, we use the unique continuation theorem for harmonic functions, see \cite[Theorem 2.1]{Cheng-Choulli-Lin}, to determine $u^q$ in a neighborhood $V$ of $\Gamma$.